 Jade Druid Play Strategy

 Most games you are just looking to ramp up in the early turns.
-If you are against aggro, then you are looking to remove minions with Wrath while hopefully ramping up.
+If you are against aggro, then you are looking to remove minions with Wrath or trade with your smaller Jade minions.
 Every turn you can force your opponent to play sub-optimally is better for you.
-There will be times when you’ll have to throw down Fandral Staghelm on the board against aggro to stop some of the bleeding, but generally you’ll at least want to get one effect from him.
+There will be times when you’ll have to throw down Fandral Staghelm on the board against aggro to stop some of the bleeding, but generally you’ll at least want to get one trigger from him.
 This is especially the case in control matchups where you can afford to save him for the later turns.

 Jade Druid Card Substitutions

 - Aya Blackpaw – A very strong card that provides tremendous value in the late game.
 An Ancient of War or Dark Arakkoa are workable replacements.
 If you have The Lich King he can work in this deck as well.

 - Fandral Staghelm – I would absolutely craft Fandral.
 It’s tough to play Jade Druid without him, most of the tech cards above are workable.

 - Ultimate Infestation – An absolute powerhouse of a card and should be crafted if you are going to attempt to play Jade Druid seriously.
 There’s no real direct replacement, you’d probably want to run a more Gadgetzan Auctioneer-centric build with Earthen Scales but it’s even worse now without Innervate.

 - Malfurion the Pestilent – A great card that can help stall the game and get you out of tough situations.
 Primordial Drake can fit here, but it’s obviously not a direct replacement.